 Programs are suggested by age, however please feel free to discuss with us your group’s needs and how our program content may fit into your curriculum.

 Description: These programs encourage critical thinking about and meaningful connections to the biology, ecology, and evolution of animals by using guided inquiry, animal ambassadors, and appropriate biofacts to illustrate key scientific concepts and themes.
 Many of the courses can be adapted across age groups by our educators; please contact us for more information if you’re interested in one of these programs for your students.
-Programs are 30-45 minutes long .
+Most programs are about 45 minutes long .
 Please see individual program descriptions for details.

 - Animal Coverings